ipilcher/fdf/README.md

 ### Runtime Requirements

-Running `fdfd` requires that JSON-C and libSAVL (but not necessarily their development files) are installed.
+Running `fdfd` requires that JSON-C, libSAVL, and (if using the IP set filter) libmnl (but not necessarily their development files) are installed.
 It also has several network-related requirements.

 * Interfaces on which `fdfd` will listen for traffic must have at least one IPv4 address configured.
 If no such address is configured, `fdfd` will not issue any error message, because it does not make use of the IP address, but it will not actually receive any traffic from that interface.
+(This appears to be a Linux kernel behavior.)

 * The host firewall (`iptables`, `nftables`, `firewalld`, etc.) of the system on which `fdfd` is running must be configured to allow the daemon's traffic.